 The company has entered into interest rate swaps to fix the interest rate applicable to certain of its variable-rate debt.
-The agreements swap onemonth LIBOR for fixed rates.
+The agreements swap one-month LIBOR for fixed rates.
 The company has designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in accumulated other comprehensive income.
-As of January 2, 2016, the fair value of these instruments was a liability of \$0.4 million.
-The change in fair value of these swap agreements in fiscal 2015 was a gain of \$0.2 million, net of taxes.
+As of December 31, 2016, the fair value of these instruments was an asset of \$8.7 million.
+The change in fair value of these swap agreements in fiscal 2016 was a gain of \$5.4 million, net of taxes.
 The potential net loss on fair value for such instruments from a hypothetical 10% adverse change in quoted interest rates would not have a material impact on the company's financial position, results of operations and cash flows.